Geometric Baum-Connes assembly map for twisted Differentiable Stacks: Groupoid equivariant pushforward and wrong way functoriality

 We have the induced isomorphism in K-theory and the following commutative diagram:

 {\bf Commutativity of diagram VIII.}

 This diagram looks as follows:

-where the morphisms $\mathscr{T}$ are Thom isomorphisms (with an index F if it is modulo Fourier as above).
+where the morphisms $\mathscr{T}$ are Thom isomorphisms (with a subscript $F$ if it is modulo Fourier isomorphism as before).
 As visually sketched above we will separate diagram VIII in two diagrams A and B. By proposition \ref{Thomproperties} the arrow that fits the pointed arrow above and that make diagram A commutative is

-where $\mathscr{T}_0$ is the $\gr$-equivariant Thom isomorphism associated to $(f^*g^*T^vL)^*\oplus ((f^*T^vN)^*\oplus f^*T^vN)\oplus T^vP\to P$, $\sigma_0 $ is the $\gr$-deformation index of the groupoid $(f^*g^*T^vL)^*\rtimes ((f^*T^vN)^*\oplus f^*T^vN)\rtimes T^vP$ and $\mathscr{F}$ is induced from the obvious Fourier isomorphism.
+where $\mathscr{T}_0$ is the $\gr$-equivariant Thom isomorphism associated to , $\sigma_0 $ is the $\gr$-deformation index of the groupoid $(f^*g^*T^vL)^*\rtimes ((f^*T^vN)^*\oplus f^*T^vN)\rtimes T^vP$ and $\mathscr{F}$ is induced from the obvious Fourier isomorphism.
 We will denote by $\sigma_{0,F}$ the composition $\mathscr{F}\circ \sigma_0$.
 For diagram B we have the following decomposition into commutative subdiagrams: